SwissDataScienceCenter/renku/docs/admin/prerequisites/dns.rst

 DNS
 ===

-Get a domain name, e.g. `renkulab.io` from a registrar.
+Get a domain name from a registrar.

 Create an `A` record pointing to the load balancer and a wildcard `CNAME` :